How to Keep Livestock Water from Freezing All Winter Long

 Heated Dog Bowls

 Another option for chickens and ducks is a heated dog bowl.
-These are usually sturdy enough to stand up to daily use, and many come in small enough sizes to fit well in a chicken coop.
+They can take a beating, which is why I like them.
 Just be sure the animals can reach the water comfortably and that the cord is protected.

 Heated Water Bottles